anubhavynr/srvls/lab1/README.md

 To explore the code, you must first re-open the Cloud9 service in the AWS console.
 Once you open the Cloud9, select the “Serverless SaaS Workshop IDE” that listed as one of the environments.
 Open this environment by selected the “Open IDE” button.

-Now, expand the list of folders in the left-hand pane drilling into the “Lab 1” folder.
+Now, expand the list of folders in the left-hand pane drilling into the “lab 1” folder.
 In that folder under “server” you’ll find the “src” folder that holds the source code for our monolith.
 The main folders of our application are show in the following image:

 <p align="center"><img src="../Images/Lab1/CodeTree.png" alt="CodeTree"/></p>